-With these new assertions, the original story of rouge employees targeting Patriot groups without being told to do so is making less and less sense.
+With these new assertions, the original story of rogue employees targeting Patriot groups without being told to do so is making less and less sense.

 Since it is policy that if a tax-exempt application is not processed within 270 days it causes an internal “red flag” that draws attention and explanation, these applications should have been dealt with within that time frame automatically.

 In Cincinnati, Ohio, the directive to target Patriot groups has been linked back to Cindy Thomas, program manager of the Tax Exempt division of the Cincinnati IRS.

 Further refusals of cooperation have manifest with the IRS refusing to produce documents requested by MWC chairman Dave Camp and Sander Levin.
 Earlier this month Camp and Levin wrote to the IRS requesting records of all communications between the IRS and the US Treasury to assist in understanding the discrimination of Patriot groups.

 The scandal is unraveling onto itself which is why there is talk that a special prosecutor will be employed to independently review the evidence and piece together the actual timeline of what happened and identify who was involved and at what level.